Recording

 The interplay of baroque guitar, lute, harp, kanun, oud and viola da gamba, woven together with expressive vocals, reveals the intricate layers of these diverse musical traditions.

-The Secrets of Andalusia will be released on 24 January 2025 and is available to pre-purchase at First Hand Records.
-Singles from the upcoming release can be streamed on Spotify and Apple Music.
+The Secrets of Andalusia is available to purchase at First Hand Records and can be streamed on Spotify and Apple Music.

 This project was supported by a grant from Continuo Foundation